TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Refer a Friend

 0 Your Shopping Cart is Empty FREE SHIPPING
-OVER $50 Search Catalog Search ONLINE ONLY.
-ENDS TODAY. $7 GRAPHIC TEES Details Shop Girls Shop Guys In Stores &.
-Online 100s OF NEW ARRIVALS FALL SALE 50-70% OFF ENTIRE SITE Exclusions Apply Details Shop Girls Shop Guys Shop Girls Clearance Shop Guys Clearance Online Now.
+OVER $50 Search Catalog Search Online Only.
+Today Only $7 GRAPHIC TEES Details Shop Girls Shop Guys Online &.
+2 Days Only TAKE AN EXTRA 15% OFF When you buy 5 or more items from our Essentials Shop Use Code TAKE15 Details Shop Girls Shop Guys In Stores &.
+Online 100s OF NEW ARRIVALS FALL SALE 50-70% OFF ENTIRE SITE Exclusions Apply Details Shop Girls Shop Guys Shop Girls Clearance Shop Guys Clearance CHAT Online Now.
 In Stores This Weekend.
 NEW ARRIVALS Now In!
-SAVE 50-70% Shop Girls New Arrivals Shop Guys New Arrivals CHAT In Stores &.
+SAVE 50-70% Shop Girls New Arrivals Shop Guys New Arrivals In Stores &.
 Online AERO JEANS BUY ONE GET ONE FREE BUY ONE GET ONE FREE + FREE SHIPPING Free shipping on your entire purchase when you buy Aero Jeans Details Shop Girls Jeans Shop Guys Jeans GET REAL NEW AERO.
 REAL DENIM.
 REAL DENIM Old School Fits &.
 Washes.
 New School Comfort.
 Shop Girls Shop Guys Previous Next Shop Girls Jeans Shop Guys Jeans NEW!
 SLIM &.
 THICK CURVY JEAN NEW!
 SLIM &.
 THICK CURVY JEAN Booty-enhancing jean with a magic gap-proof waistband that highlights your curves.
 Now Available In: Get Ahead of the Curve #INAEROJEANS 21 Fits &.
 94 Washes REAL DENIM Old School Fits &.
 Washes.
 New School Comfort FLEX EFFECTS Our innovative 4-way, 360 stretch denim.
 SERIOUSLY STRETCHY 2-way seriously stretchy denim.
 MAX STRETCH FOR GUYS Maximum stretch denim fabric.
 REAL DENIM Old School Fits &.
 Washes.
 New School Comfort FLEX EFFECTS Our innovative 4-way, 360 stretch denim.

 *   1
 *   2